 How to Edit Live Photos for Perfect Results

-Editing live photos is almost the same as regular iPhone or iPad photos.
+Editing Live Photos is almost the same as regular iPhone or iPad photos.
 You can apply editing parameters such as filters, exposure adjustments, and cropping to live photos like you would with other images.

 But unlike regular images, iPhone also offers a few extra tools to help you edit live photos.
-To access them, you’ll need to activate the image by tapping Live at the top centre of the screen.
+To access them, you’ll need to activate the image by tapping Live at the top center of the screen.

 Once your live photo is active, you now have the option to mute your video clip by tapping on the speaker icon.
 Once the icon turns grey, it means that the video will not be playing back any sound anymore.
 You can always reactivate it by tapping on the icon again.